IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 --- abstract

-   An IETF network slice may utilize customized topologies to express resource reservation intentions within the provider’s network.
-These customized topologies allow customers to request shared resources for future connections that can be flexibly allocated and customized.
+   An IETF network slice customer may utilize intent-based topologies to express resource reservation intentions within the provider’s network.
+   These customer-defined intent topologies allow customers to request shared resources for future connections that can be flexibly allocated and customized.
 Additionally, they provide an extensive level of control over underlay service paths within the network slice.

-   This document describes a YANG data model for configuring customized topologies for IETF network slices defined in RFC YYYY.
+   This document describes a YANG data model for configuring customer intent topologies for network slices using IETF technologies defined in RFC YYYY.

    [RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-ietf-network-slices once it has been published.